Non-perturbative renormalization of the average color charge and multi-point correlators of color charge from a non-Gaussian small-$x$ action: Renormalization schemes

 \subsection{Multi-point correlators of color charges and the renormalization equation in SU($N_c$) for the third renormalization scheme}

-In the third renormalization scheme, the renormalization factor $Z$ is kept fix.
+In the third renormalization scheme, the renormalization factor $Z$ is kept fixed.
 Thus, this renormalization scheme provides a way to control deviations from the MV model even in the limit of large non-Gaussian fluctuations.